ziveso/SSD-material/SoftwareProcess/README.md

 ## Agile Model

-- Software is developed in incremental, rapid cycles.
+- Software is developed in iterative, incremental, evolutionary and rapid cycles.

 ### STEP
 1. Sprint planning